syncfusion-content/wpf-docs/wpf/SfDataGrid/UI-Automation.md

 ### Requirements and Configuration

 Coded UI provides support only in Visual Studio Ultimate and Visual Studio Premium.
-For more information about the platforms and configurations that are supported by coded UI tests, refer this [link](https://msdn.microsoft.com/en-us/library/dd380742.aspx).
+For more information about the platforms and configurations that are supported by Coded UI tests, refer this [link](https://msdn.microsoft.com/en-us/library/dd380742.aspx).

 To test SfDataGrid with CUITs, build the Extension Project and place it in the mentioned location.
 You can get the Extension Project of SfDataGrid from [this](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Syncfusion.VisualStudion.Extension.WPF-1315333566.zip) location.